-- Natural gas-fired projects in September
+- Renewable projects in September

-- Coal-fired projects in October
+- Natural gas-fired projects in October

 - Nuclear projects in November

 Top Plants are interesting, important, innovative projects.
 Many Top Plants are recently commissioned facilities that exhibit some unique design or technology that will be of general interest to the power industry.
 They also can include plants that have distinguished themselves as industry leaders for significant improvements made to their equipment, operations, staffing, or operating record to emerge from an “also ran” to top of the class in performance.
-See a list of previous Top Plant Award winners.
+See a list of recent Top Plant Award winners.